 What to expect

-Teaching Assistants typically work during the school day, usually from 8.30am to 3.30-4.00pm, Monday to Friday.
-Flexibility may be required for early mornings or after-school commitments, such as assisting with breakfast clubs or after-school care.
+Teaching assistants typically work during the school day, usually from 8.30am to 3.30-4.00pm, Monday to Friday.
+Flexibility may be required for early mornings or after-school commitments.
+While most of your work will take place in the classroom, you may also be involved in outdoor activities, supervising lunchtime, or accompanying students on educational outings.
 Beyond regular hours, attendance at training sessions or parent-teacher meetings may also be necessary.

-As a Teaching Assistant, you will be supporting pupils who may have a range of learning and behavioural difficulties.
+As a teaching assistant, you will be supporting pupils who may have a range of learning and behavioural difficulties.
 Each day brings different challenges, often requiring a swift response to provide additional support as situations arise.
 Depending on your role, you may also need to provide personal care to pupils and help to lift or move them when necessary.

 Skills required for the role

-A successful Teaching Assistant will have various hard and soft skills to do their job well.
+A successful teaching assistant will have various hard and soft skills to do their job well.
 These include:

-• The ability to clearly communicate with Teachers, students and Carers
+• The ability to clearly communicate with teachers, students and carers

 • Active listening skills